we-miks/collaborative-editor/README.md

 editor.syncThroughWebsocket(websocketEndpoint, "examples", "test-doc");

 ```
+***Content display***

+The content is stored as Delta in the backend database, which should be converted into
+HTML before rendering on a web page.
+For details please refer to the Development section.

+Since Quill uses CSS to implement some of the functions such as [list](https://github.com/quilljs/quill/issues/979).
+The relevent CSS rules should also be added to the content displaying page.
+We extract the
+required CSS rules in ```display.styl``` file to be imported in the content displaying page.
+Import the file and add a class ```ql-editor``` to the parent element of HTML content to
+properly render the content.
+Check the demo for details.

 ## Development

 There's a demo included in this repository to load the editor,
 which could also be used to do the development.
 The demo is located under ```demo``` directory.

+***Load the editor***

 Node modules should be installed first: